New Year's Eve party for families hosted at library

 “It’s just something for families to come and do together,” Laura Doane said.
 “It’s a good way to be involved in the community.
 Get out of the house on a winter day.”

-Werbinski said the firefighters had read before to family groups but Tuesday was the first time they had read at the city library.
+Werbinski said the firefighters had read before to family groups but this was the first time they had read at the city library.

 “It was great.
 It was good.
 This was the first setting with the glow lights and that was pretty neat.
 The interaction went pretty well,” he said.